-Sometimes, purchase price adjustments after closing are agreed in the SPA, based on the development of the AuM or net new money in that period (eg, 12 or 18 months).
-If so, it is important to clearly define and contractually ring-fence the basis of the calculation of the AuM (eg, to avoid variations of the AuM due to reorganisation or tactical considerations of the buyer post-closing).
+Purchase price adjustments after closing are occasionally agreed in the sale and purchase agreement, based on the development of the AuM or net new money in that period (eg, 12 or 18 months).
+If so, it is important to clearly define and contractually ring-fence the basis of the calculation of the AuM (eg, to avoid variations of the AuM due to reorganisation or tactical post-closing arrangements of the buyer).